Ray Harryhausen Awards 2024 - Best Children's Animation WIN

 Creating Monsters

-To enable them to have as much time as possible to work on their films at the classes – 2 hours a week over the course of 6 weeks – I prepared armatures for their puppets in the time between classes.
+To enable the children to have as much time as possible to animate at the classes, 2 hours a week over the course of 6 weeks, I created armatures, eyes, and prepared plasticine for the puppets in advance.

 Giant Serpent

-Here is the simple armature I made for Lisa’s giant snake from aluminium wire from Animation Toolkit, polystyrene egg, and masking tape.
+Here is the simple armature I made for the giant snake from aluminium wire from Animation Toolkit, a polystyrene egg I trimmed down, and masking tape.
 The reason I covered the wire with tape was to help the plasticine stick to it.
-Lisa covered it in two tones of green and created texture with modelling tools.

-I made the eyes from balls of yellow Fimo and painted the pupil with black enamel.
-I made an indent in centre before baking as the hole allows you to use a pointed tool to animate the eyes moving.
+I made eyes from balls of yellow polymer clay with an indent in centre before baking, as the hole allows you to use a pointed tool to animate the eyes moving.
+I then painted the pupil with black enamel.

 Cyclops